 Another must-visit on the Coral Coast, the Biausevu Waterfall can be accessed via walking trails that are maintained by local villages.
-Either visit independently or join Excite Tours & Transfers (more info on Viator and Tripadvisor).
+Either visit independently or join a guided experience with Excite Tours & Transfers (more info on Viator and Tripadvisor).

 Location: Biausevu, Coral Coast, Viti Levu.
-Add more activities to your Coral Coast bucket list with the 10 Must-Dos on the Coral Coast.
+Add more activities to your Coral Coast bucket list with the 15 Best Things to Do on the Coral Coast.

 9. Indulge in a Luxury Spa Day